Sensor and transmitter frequently asked questions

 CGM alerts at night may be caused by a few different reasons ranging from sensor insertion to site placement.
 Here are a few tips to help prevent getting CGM alerts in the middle of the night.

-• Sensor insertion, site placement and taping make a difference.
+• Sensor insertion, site placement, and taping make a difference.
 For your sensor to work its best, avoid sites where clothing may rub or constrict, where your body naturally bends which may cause the sensor to pull out and where there is a lot of pressure.
 See how to insert and tape the sensor properly.

 • Customize nighttime alert settings.
 Talk to your healthcare team about high and low glucose limits overnight to make sure alerts are personalized to meet your needs.
 You may consider setting both high and low limits differently for the overnight period.